kakyoism/kkappkit/README.md

 You can see that with kkAppKit, we can:

+- consolidate the GUI and CLI mode easily.
+- generate the GUI based on a config file.
 - focus on writing main logic and designing data model;
-- use the kit to generate the GUI based on a config file.
-- handle default values and per-parameter documentation.
+- handle default values, presets, and per-parameter documentation.
-- consolidate the GUI and CLI mode easily.
+- allow user to quickly modify the data model and doc, and reflect the changes onto the UI for free.
 - keep the app transparent by giving user useful diagnostics (more on this later).
-- allow user to quickly modify the data model and doc, and reflect the changes onto the UI for free.

 ### More examples